 I also have to mention that custom soundtracks are supported.
 This might seem like a throw-away, obvious thing to type in 2012.
 But when the first game came out, you didn’t have such an option.
 While I can’t recall any obvious examples at the moment, some games could have benefited from a custom soundtrack option.
 In fact, the reason I purchased Tony Hawk’s Pro Skater parts three and four on the original X-Box was solely because of custom soundtrack support.
 That being typed, you really shouldn’t need it with this game.
 I played it with Bad Religion’s The Dissent of Man, and it made me feel 16 again.
 But again, the soundtrack is so good, you shouldn’t need this feature.

 The controller layout is as you might remember it.
-Since I cut my teeth on the Dreamcast version, I had to acclimate to the Playstation controller, which commanded a negligible learning curve.
+Since I cut my teeth on the Dreamcast version, I had to acclimate to the PlayStation controller, which commanded a negligible learning curve.
 So even if you’re coming off of another platform, even the older Xbox controllers, you should be OK.
-It’s not jarring like, for instance, going from Marvel Vs Capcom 2 to Marvel Vs Capcom 3 where compassion and rationale turned the other way when Capcom chopped off two crucial buttons like a Biblical personality.
+It’s not jarring like, for instance, going from Marvel Vs Capcom 2 to Marvel Vs Capcom 3 where compassion and rationale turned the other way when Capcom chopped off two crucial buttons without flinching.
 Suffice it to say, everything’s A-OK.

 That orthodoxy will serve you well in competing in online modes.
 Graffiti mode is just as you remember, where you play tricks off of level elements (pipes, rails, etc.) in a continuous game of horse with opponents.
 The higher the score on a given element, the lower likelihood that it will be taken from you, with the higher number of “grafitti’d” elements denoting the winner.
 You can also do a mutli-player Free Skate session, where it’s just one big friendly practice session.
 Trick Attack is kind of like the single player mode, except you’ll be in competition for the highest score by the end of the clock.
 Big Head mode is as clever a name as it is a game, as you need to perform tricks in order to keep your head from exploding.
 Better and longer trick chains will keep your head nice and small, while failing to keep your head in check will knock you out of the running.